panchomb/ie-exercise-3/modules/operational-insights/workspace/table/README.md

 ### Parameter: `totalRetentionInDays`

 The table total retention in days, between 4 and 2555.
 Setting this property to -1 will default to table retention.
 - Required: No
 - Type: int
 - Default: `-1`

+### Parameter: `workspaceName`

+The name of the parent workspaces.
+Required if the template is used in a standalone deployment.
+- Required: Yes
+- Type: string

 ## Outputs